-Assess sment of the Preferre ed Approach Draft Plan Changes to the assessment SA Objectives Short term Medium term Long term Explanation of assessment and mitigation / enhancement Short term Medium term Long term Explanation of assessment and mitigation / enhancement SA1: Ensure the prudent and efficient use of energy and natural resources and the promotion of renewable energy. + + + There is a commitment to using cross boundary working and sharing information to reduce arisings from all waste streams.
+SA Objectives Assess ment of t ne Prefer red Approach Draft Plan - nt between the Preferred Approach Proposed Modifications Short term Medium term Long term Explanation of assessment and mitigation / enhancement Short term Medium term Long term Explanation of assessment and mitigation/ enhancement SA1: Ensure the prudent and efficient use of energy and natural resources and the promotion of renewable energy. + + + There is a commitment to using cross boundary working and sharing information to reduce arisings from all waste streams.
 Communication should also help with identification and collaborative use of the BAT (best available techniques) as well as identifying the most appropriate sites for using or generating renewable energy.
-Details on the construction of new waste facilities are not covered by the policy but may result from cross boundary consultation on waste planning applications. + + + No change SA2: Minimise the growth in waste and increase the amount of waste which is re-used, recycled and recovered. + + + Cross boundary working could help support development of facilities to recycle waste and development of local markets for waste derived products.
+Details on the construction of new waste facilities are not covered by the policy but may result from cross boundary consultation on waste planning applications. + + + No change SA2: Minimise the growth in waste and increase the amount of waste which is re-used, + + + Cross boundary working could help support development of facilities to recycle waste and development of local markets for waste derived products.
 Through trade allowances with other authorities, the council is also more likely to meet its quota under LATS.
-Options for treatment facilities could potentially be enhanced through working with neighbouring authorities.
-Although the policy has the potential to help achieve the SA objectives, the exact details of the collaboration will not be known until later so the policy cannot be scored as significantly positive. + + + No change
+Options for treatment facilities could potentially be + + + No change

-Policy W2: Cross B Policy W2: Cross Boundary Working SA3: Reduce the District's impact on climate change and vulnerability to its effects. + + + Reducing impacts on and of climate change is not a stated aim or objective of the policy although cross boundary working should help to ensure waste management is more sustainable through information sharing, research on technologies and ensuring collaboration is undertaken on the policy direction in the sub region.
+Policy W1: Cros ss Bound dary Work ing recycled and recovered. enhanced through working with neighbouring authorities.
+Although the policy has the potential to help achieve the SA objectives, the exact details of the collaboration will not be known until later so the policy cannot be scored as significantly positive.
+SA3: Reduce the District's impact on climate change and vulnerability to its effects. + + + Reducing impacts on and of climate change is not a stated aim or objective of the policy although cross boundary working should help to ensure waste management is more sustainable through information sharing, research on technologies and ensuring collaboration is undertaken on the policy direction in the sub region.
 Although the policy has the potential to help achieve the SA objectives, the exact details of the collaboration will not be known until later so the policy cannot be scored as significantly positive. + + + No change SA4: Safeguard and improve air, water and soil resources and reduce the number of people affected by noise and dust from waste management sites.
 0 0 0 The policy will have no effect on this objective.
 Bradford's own waste management policies (rather than any collaboration with others on sub regional policies, for example) will be responsible for achievement of this SA objective.
-0 0 0 No change SA5: To conserve, restore, expand and enhance the internationally, nationally and locally valued wildlife species and habitats.
-0 0 0 The policy will have no effect on this objective.
-Bradford's own waste management policies (rather than any collaboration with others on sub regional policies, for example) will be responsible for achievement of this SA objective.
-0 0 0 A HRA screening assessment has now been undertaken and concludes that there are no likely significant effects from this policy.
+0 0 0 No change